-We caught up with him to find out more about his internship, his final major project and his plans after leaving Solent.
+We caught up with Adam to find out more about his internship, his final major project, and his plans after leaving Solent.

 Tell us a bit about your internship in Amsterdam

 I am due to start on 1 August.
 The Studio is called Total Identity (previously Total Design).
 One of the founders was Wim Crouwel, a renowned Dutch designer and typographic genius.
 The company is very much about identity and interaction design.
 I am expecting to learn a lot form the experience and gain the necessary knowledge needed to begin working in the industry.

 Hundreds of graduates apply for internships there every year.
 I’m a huge fan of Dutch design and I told my tutor Nick Long that I wanted to go and work in Amsterdam; he knew the creative director of the company and encouraged me to apply.
 I had a skype interview and got the internship.
 I can’t wait to gain the necessary knowledge needed to have a successful career in the industry.

 Best of luck, it sounds amazing!
 Before you head off tell us about your final major project.

 A lot of my project is inspired by the work of Wim Crouwel and Hamish Muir, who both have a history of designing modular type.
 It’s based around the theme of dots.
 I originally started off by doing some poster designs inspired by dots, but decided that I wanted to focus the project on experimental typography.
 Being a fan of Dutch design and the use of modular typography, I used this as a starting point.
 I started using grids to design a typeface – something I’d never done before, so I had to learn lots of new skills.